“Today is twenty-three days which are three weeks and two days of the Omer.”

 Blessed, Happy, Worthy of Praise is the one who doesn’t rest or take up the abode of the “Lutz,” of the mockers, sarcastic, critical, pessimistic scorners.
 Blessed is the one who doesn’t become a scorner.

-The ungodly, the sinner, the scorner are all the opposite of Blessed, the opposite of Happy because they are restless and they make G-d and man their enemy and their definition of “Blessed” or “Happiness” is a successful heist or watching the down fall of others or the thrill of the chase or kill.
-It is all temporal and fleeting and dependant upon circumstances.
-Not so with the G-dly, Blessed or Happiness is a way of life, an attitude, a frame of heart and mine.
+The ungodly, the sinner, the scorner are all the opposite of Blessed, the opposite of Happy because they are restless and they make God and man their enemy and their definition of “Blessed” or “Happiness” is a successful heist or watching the down fall of others or the thrill of the chase or kill.
+It is all temporal and fleeting and dependent upon circumstances.
+Not so with the Godly, Blessed or Happiness is a way of life, an attitude, a frame of heart and mine.

 2But his delight is in the law of the LORD; and in his law doth he meditate day and night.

-Such a man who by body and name removes himself far from wicked people and mockers absolutely loves the Torah of HaShem.
+Such a man who by body and name removes himself far from wicked people and mockers absolutely loves the Torah of HaShem (His Name).

 The word “delight,” is “chaphets,” meaning the “pleasurable pursuit that consumes” him is the Torah.
-The five books of Moses, the 613 Commandments of YHWH its all he thinks about day and night.
+The five books of Moses, the 613 Commandments of ADONAI it’s all he thinks about day and night.

 I can relate because I have a hard time staying focused at work because my heart isn’t there.
 All I am thinking about is how when I get home I need to pray and study Torah.
 It’s all I want to do.
 Because of this I can honestly say I “get” this verse.
 Rashi said, “At first it’s called ‘The Torah of HaShem,’ but after one has toiled to understand it, he has acquired it as his own, and it is called, ‘his own Torah.’”